 Top ‘50 things to do before you’re 11¾’ activities to do in your back garden

-You can do so much in your back garden: look for shooting stars, make a wild crown, get to know colourful birds or watch furry caterpillars.
-You can even help the animals who come to visit by building them a new home.
-Here are our top ‘50 things to do before you’re 11¾’ ideas for embracing nature in your own back garden.
+You can do so much in your back garden: look for shooting stars, make a wild crown, get to know colourful birds or build a home for wildlife.
+Here are our top ‘50 things to do before you’re 11¾’ ideas for embracing nature in your back garden.

 - No. 3 Camp outdoors